RatherRude/Elite-Dangerous-AI-Integration/PLUGIN_DEVELOPMENT.md

 * **COVAS:NEXT Project**: Ensure you have the project running from source, as described in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Plugin structure
-Plugins are loaded from `./plugins` and its sub-folders, up to one level deep.
+Plugins are loaded from sub-folders of `./plugins`, up to one level deep.
-Create a new sub-folder for your plugin, and create a new Python script.
-Any class inheriting from `PluginBase` will be treated as a plugin.
+Create a new sub-folder for your plugin, and create a new Python script and a `manifest.json` file.
+Both of these are described below.
 You can create a git repository, and even include other assets or libraries in this subfolder.

 ### Folder structure:
 * `/plugins`
     * `/YourPlugin`
+        * `/manifest.json` <- The plugin manifest, which defines meta data and the entrypoint.
         * `/deps` <- Python dependencies.
         * `/YourPlugin.py` <- Contains class inplementing `PluginBase` base class.
         * `/requirements.txt` <- Only used when packaging additional Python dependencies.
 Not needed when distributing.